Teriks/LibLSLCC/README.md

  * Jumps no longer require a "NoOp()" after them, LibLSLCC simply detects when they are not followed by any statements.

- * Full and optimized support for CO-OP script stop strategy in OpenSim.
+ * Full and optimized support for the CO-OP script stop strategy in OpenSim.
    An option to enable this is not in the editor yet, but the OpenSim fork enables it when it's seen in OpenSim.ini.